epacuit/posinvolvement/README.md

 ## Other Files/Directories

-1. voting/profiles.py: Implementation of the Profile class used to create and reason about profile (see Profile.ipynb for an overview).
+1. voting/profiles.py: Implementation of the Profile class used to create and reason about profile (see 01-Profile.ipynb for an overview).

-2. voting/voting_methods.py: Implemenations of the voting methods (see VotingMethods.ipynb for an overview).
+2. voting/voting_methods.py: Implemenations of the voting methods (see 02-VotingMethods.ipynb for an overview).

 3. voting/generate_profiles.py: Implementation of  the funciton `generate_profile` to interface with the Preflib tools to generate profiles according to different probability models.

-4. voting/preflibtools/: The [Preflib tools](https://github.com/PrefLib/PrefLib-Tools) used to genreate profiles according to different probability models.
+The code go generate profiles according to differnet probability models  is based on the [Preflib tools](https://github.com/PrefLib/PrefLib-Tools) used to genreate profiles according to different probability models.

-5. from_aws/: Output of the simulations run on AWS to produce the figures in the paper.
+5. data/: Output of the simulations run on AWS to produce the figures in the paper.

 6. graphs_tark/: pdfs of the graphs from the paper.